Photo Credit: Emily Meier

 Alliance staff assists the teachers in determining the best locations for hikes based on their school’s proximity to a particular Trail segment, and offers maps and guidebooks as additional resources.

 Saunters is funded through generous grants from a variety of organizations.
 This funding allows the Alliance to assist paying for the cost of transporting kids to and from the Trail.

-In addition to the resources offered below, Ice Age Trail Alliance staff and volunteers provide classroom presentations prior to Saunters field trip to educate students about the Ice Age Trail and its geology, the mission and vision of the Ice Age Trail Alliance, and what to expect and how to prepare for a hiking experience.
+Classroom presentations prior to the Saunters field trip educates students about the Ice Age Trail and its geology, the mission and vision of the Ice Age Trail Alliance, and what to expect and how to prepare for a hiking experience.